benhmoore/Argon/README.md

 ###Security

 Cenny.js was built from the ground up to be incredibly secure.
 All requests to the server must be authenticated, timely, and validated before any action is taken.
-All requests also must pass through an authentication barrier before any code is executed.
+All requests must pass through an authentication barrier before any code is executed.

 Building a secure platform using Javascript is tough, if not impossible.
 Cenny.js gets around this by doing a second round of validation, authentication, and scanning on the server, making it impossible for an invalid request to infiltrate the backend.

-Best of all, because Cenny.js is an open source project, if an issue ever arises, there's an amazing community that can fix it.
+Best of all, because Cenny.js is an open source project, if an issue ever arises, there's an amazing community that can help.

 ___